rafael-fuente/rafael-fuente.github.io/input/content/articles/2020-10-24-Van-Cittert-Zernike-Theorem The Double Slit Experiment with Coherent and Incoherent Light.md

 I thought that a visualization of the topic could be helpful, but I found almost zero of them in the literature.
 The main idea of this video is to illustrate and show the subtle details of the concept of coherence by means of three simulations of the light propagating through the double slit at different time scales: (femtoseconds, picoseconds, and microseconds) to show their differences.

 The experiment demostrated in this video is a key result in statistical optics.
-It can also be mathematically treated with the **Van Cittert–Zernike theorem** and the concept of **mutual intensity**, that we'll discuss in the last two sections.
+It can also be mathematically treated with the **Van Cittert–Zernike theorem** and the concept of **mutual coherence**, that we'll discuss in the last two sections.

 ## How I made the simulations: